Get

 Birman Cat Overview

 The Birman is also known as the Sacred Cat of Burma, meaning this breed has a special spiritual significance in its native land.
-It’s speculated that this breed descends from royal palace cats.
+It’s speculated that this breed may have descended from royal palace cats, but this legend remains unconfirmed.
 They still show their royalty with their elegance and grace.

 While visually similar, they are drastically different from their Siamese relatives.